 May Special Events at Disney World

-Throughout May, you can enjoy the 2021 Taste of EPCOT International Flower & Garden Festival; this annual event will run for the entire month of May 2021, ending on July 5, 2021.
+Throughout May, you can enjoy the 2022 Epcot International Flower & Garden Festival; this annual event will run for the entire month of May 2022, ending in early July.
 Flower & Garden Festival features marketplace food booths, gardening entertainment, and beautiful ambiance to Epcot.
 While it’s not for everyone, it’s one of my favorite events of the year at Walt Disney World…and I don’t even enjoy gardening.

 May REFURBISHMENTS & NEW ATTRACTIONS

 The project that will have the most noticeable impact on the guest experience is the massive reimagining at the front of Epcot, which will eliminate Future World and replace it with 3 new neighborhoods.
 This project has already kicked into high gear, and will continue through at least 2022.
-This unprecedented overhaul has led us to address the question Should You Visit Epcot in 2021?
+This unprecedented overhaul has led us to address the question Should You Visit Epcot?

-We’ll start this free crowd calendar section with the same preface as other months–skip ahead a few paragraphs if you’ve already read it.
+We’ll start this free May 2022 Walt Disney World crowd calendar section with the same preface as other months–skip ahead a few paragraphs if you’ve already read it.
 There’s no color-coded crowd calendar here because they’re unreliable at this point.
 If we just had a visual crowd calendar graphic here, many of you would only look at that and not read the accompanying explanation that covers what you might actually expect.
 That’d be doing you a disservice.

 Disney doesn’t release official attendance numbers, so crowd calendars use things like school schedules, airport traffic statistics, hotel pricing & occupancy, and other indicators as proxies for crowds.
 For years, this approach worked and made crowd calendars reliable.
 Walt Disney World attendance followed an identifiable pattern that tracked with the aforementioned proxies.